How the Coronavirus Pandemic Will Impact Your Credit Worthiness

 The old credit adage: “If you don’t need it, you definitely qualify” could not be more apparent here.
 Banks want to lend and provide credit to individuals that don’t need the credit extension or leverage.
 Nothing new here at all.
 This is why we should stop assuming that there will always be an available line of credit for us.

-This adage could not be more apparent when referencing debt consolidation loans.
+This adage could not be more apparent when referencing debt consolidation, a process most consumers don't usually understand.
 At The Debt Relief Company, we see it all the time.
 The individuals that get denied for debt consolidation loans are typically the ones that need it the most.
 Meanwhile if you have little to no unsecured debt, you would easily qualify for a debt consolidation option.
 This is financial nonsense at its finest.

 How Will the Economic Lockdown Change Our Credit?